Rural Indian Regional Diets

 - The major source of fat is edible oils (57%).

-- Fish in the western plain and Ghat, western dry and lower-Gangetic plain regions.
+- A high level of fish is consumed in the western plains and Ghat, western dry and lower-Gangetic plain regions.

 - Vegetable consumption is low throughout the country with a greater prevalence in southern, eastern and northeastern regions.